Rössing uranium mine

-The Rössing Uranium Mine in Namibia is the longest-running and one of the largest open pit uranium mines in the world.
+The Rössing uranium mine in Namibia is the longest-running and one of the largest open pit uranium mines in the world.
 It is located in the Namib Desert near the town of Arandis, 70 kilometres from the coastal town of Swakopmund.
 Discovered in 1928, the Rössing mine started operations in 1976.
 In 2005, it produced 3,711 tonnes of uranium oxide, becoming the fifth-largest uranium mine with 8 per cent of global output.
 Namibia is the world's fourth-largest exporter of uranium.

-In the apartheid era, the Rössing uranium mine was the focus of international criticism and protests by anti-apartheid and anti-nuclear groups, mainly in Europe.
+In the apartheid era, the mine was the focus of international criticism and protests by anti-apartheid and anti-nuclear groups, mainly in Europe.
 Reports that Rössing's uranium might be diverted to Iran, whose government owns 15% of the shares in the mine via its Iranian Foreign Investment Company, have been denied by the mine's management which maintains that the shareholding is entirely passive.

 Mine operations

 Background

 Uranium was discovered in the Namib Desert in 1928 but explorations began only at the end of the 1950.
-Rössing is the largest of three mines exploiting Uranium in the Namib, the others are Langer Heinrich operated by Paladin, and Husab, under Chinese ownership.
+Rössing is the largest of three mines exploiting uranium in the Namib, the others are Langer Heinrich operated by Paladin, and Husab, under Chinese ownership.
 The open pit mine's production capacity is 4,500 tons.